San Francisco Services

 Provisional Director

-A provisional director in San Francisco is designated by the court to resolve governance deadlocks in closely held corporations.
-FedReceiver brings impartial oversight to guide companies toward operational decisions and shareholder alignment.
+A provisional director in San Francisco may be appointed by the court to break governance deadlocks in closely held corporations.
+FedReceiver delivers impartial oversight to support informed decision-making and shareholder alignment.

 -